XLS Style Guide

 /XLS_RETURN_IF_ERROR

-when appropriate, but when binding aStatusOr
+when appropriate.
+When binding aStatusOr

 - Prefer